rdlauer/articles/blues/chicken-egg/chicken-egg-part-one.md

 ## Update 7 Segment Display Value

+The 7 segment display is optional, but I like it as it provides a clear visual of the total number of images captured and saved to the SD card.

 To use the 7-segment HT16K33 backpack, we use the [Adafruit LED Backpack](https://github.com/adafruit/Adafruit_LED_Backpack) library and initialize it with one line of code in our `setup()` method, passing in the I2C address:

 ```